Jonathan Glazer: Early life and education

-Jonathan Glazer was born on 26 March 1965 in London, England, and is of Ashkenazi Jewish descent.
+Jonathan Glazer was born in March 1965 in London, England, and is of Ashkenazi Jewish descent.
 His ancestors were Ukrainian Jews and Bessarabian Jews who fled the Kishinev pogrom and arrived in the United Kingdom in the 1900s.
-He said: "My great-grandparents were born in Vilnius and Odesa.
-One was a tailor.
-His wife, a seamstress."
-His family lived in Hadley Wood, near Barnet, and was Reform Jewish: "Synagogue three times a year, and Friday-night dinners every week."
-His father was a cinephile, with whom he frequently watched David Lean, Sidney Lumet, Sydney Pollack, and Billy Wilder movies.
+His great-grandparents, a tailor and a seamstress, were born in Vilnius and Odesa.

+Growing up, the family lived in Hadley Wood, near Barnet in north London, and was Reform Jewish: "Synagogue three times a year, and Friday-night dinners every week".
+His father was a cinephile, with whom Jonathan watched David Lean, Sidney Lumet, Sydney Pollack, and Billy Wilder films.

-Glazer attended the Jewish Free School, then located in the borough of Camden.
-During his childhood, he participated in the Givat Washington programme, spending five months in a religious boarding school in Israel.
+Glazer attended the Jewish Free School, then located in the London Borough of Camden.
+He participated in the Givat Washington programme, spending five months in a religious boarding school in Israel.
 After finishing high school, he went to art school, saying drawing was the only thing he was good at.

 After graduating with an emphasis in theatre design from Nottingham Trent University, Glazer began his career directing theatre and making film and television trailers.